kavinvalli/kavinvalli/README.md

 My name is Kavin and I am a student and web designer from Delhi, India.

-I am a part of my school Tech Club [Exun Clan](https://exunclan.com).
+I am the president of my school Tech Club [Exun Clan](https://exunclan.com).
 I'm the Co-founder of [Tricycle](https://tricycle.life) and am the Chapter Officer at the [New Delhi Space Society](https://new-delhi-space-society.github.io).
 I am a fullstack Web Developer with experience in mostly Javascript, PHP and Python.

 ---
 ## Connect with me